 National Museum of Ireland - Archaeology

-You will be confronted immediately with gold - hoards of gold actually, dating from prehistoric times and buried or hidden for ages.
-The rich ornamentation and subtle craftsmanship has to be seen.
+You will be confronted immediately with sparkling gold.
+The impressive amount of precious gold dates from prehistoric times and was buried or hidden for ages.
+The rich ornamentation and subtle craftsmanship has to be seen to be believed.
 Most visitors will, however, turn right and enter the treasure chamber.
 Celtic and early medieval artifacts are on display, several of them having gained an iconic status.
 The Tara Brooch, shrines, croziers and other church paraphernalia are covered with unbelievably detailed ornaments.
 Hidden away in a corner the rougher Sheila-na-Gig glares in contrast.

 Also recently overhauled for the anniversary of the Battle of Clontarf was the splendid exhibition on Viking life in Ireland.